Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Gaussian Directed Acyclic Graph with Additive Interventions

 Assumption 1A imposes mild distributional restrictions on $\bm X$, permitting discrete variables such as SNPs.
-Assumption 1B requires interventional effects not to cancel out as multiple targets from an invalid instrument are permitted.
-Importantly, if either Assumption 1B or Assumption 1C fails, model \eqref{equation:model} is generally not identifiable, as shown in Example \ref{example:identifiability} of Appendix \ref{section:identifiability-example}.
+Assumption 1B requires the interventional effects through unmediated parents not to cancel out, as multiple targets from an invalid instrument are permitted.
+Importantly, if either Assumption 1B or 1C fails, model \eqref{equation:model} is generally not identifiable, as shown in Example \ref{example:identifiability} of Appendix \ref{section:identifiability-example}.
 In Section \ref{section:simulation}, we empirically examine the situation when Assumption 1C is not met.